uboslinux/ubos-docs/sphinx/developers/faq.rst

 to develop for UBOS, for these two reasons:

-* Development is not much fun on a slow device, and ARM-based devices like a Raspberry Pi are substantially slower than a modern PC
+* Development is not much fun on a slow device, and ARM-based devices like a Raspberry Pi are substantially slower than a modern PC.

 * The Raspberry Pi and other ARM devices use an SD Card as its hard drive.
 SD Cards, unfortunately, do not lend themselves to repeated compile cycles, and have a habit of